leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: myopia-treatment_general-cornearefractive_162
 - Does my child need to wear any special glasses if my child is on atropine?
 - If my child uses atropine, is special glasses required?
-- Is transition lenses needed for my child if we start on atropine eyedrops?
+- Is transition lenses needed for my child if we start on atropine [eyedrops]{"entity": "medicine_name", "value": "eyedrop-synm"}?
 - When would my child require special lenses due to atropine treatment?
 - Do all children on atropine treatment need special lenses?
 - What lenses should my child use if we start on atropine treatment?